paritytech/substrate-api-sidecar/guides/CHAIN_FEE_INTEGRATION.md

 }
 ```

-Now that we officially added your chains weight config to `metadata-consts` we now need to add it to your chains controller `options`.
+Now that we have added your chains weight config to `metadata-consts` we now need to add it to your chains controller `options`.
 Inside of `<ROOT>/src/chains-config`, go to your respected chains controller config, and update two fields inside of the `options` object. `blockWeightStore`, and `minCalcFeeRuntime`.

 Example:
 ```typescript